 You can prepare everything in advance.
 The sauce will stay for a few days in the refrigerator.
 Store the spiralized cucumber noodles wrapped in a kitchen towel in the refrigerator.
 Mix sauce and cucumber noodles together with chopped cilantro and scallions just before serving.

-These Cold Cucumber Sesame Noodles are light and refreshing, easy to make and taste like the real thing, only healthier.
+These Cold Cucumber Sesame Noodles are light and refreshing, easy to make and taste like the real thing, but lighter and healthier.

-If you like this recipe or find it useful, I would love you to give it a rating by clicking on the stars below.
+Did you make this recipe?
+I would love you to give it a rating by clicking on the stars below.

 Would you like to have more of these delicious healthy recipes sent to you each week?
 CLICK TO SIGN UP for my weekly email newsletter of recipes and tips for you to eat well and enjoy your wonderful life.Print